extern

 was a free function, so it had external linkage.
 That’s what made it accessible from a different file.

 Identifiers with internal linkage are only accessible within the same file they are declared.
-The most common thing we’ll create that has internal linkage by default are const
+The most common things we’ll create that have internal linkage by default are const

 and constexpr